 It’s so easy to fall into a rut in life and just continue along a path that we’ve started walking down simply due to the ease of the steps.
 The familiarity drives us to keep on walking and the comfort of knowing everything that’s there is second to none.

-It’s the simplicity of carrying on that drives us to do it rather than the fear of change, the difficulties faced with a new beginning or alterations to our course.
+It’s the simplicity of carrying on that drives us to do it.
+It’s definitely favoured over the fear of change, the difficulties paired with a new beginning or apprehensive alterations to our course.

 I know this all too well, though I’m not scared of change.
-Small changes are great for the soul and bring a world of good, generally speaking.
+Small changes are great actually and bring a world of good, generally speaking.

 But have you ever thought about making a big change?
 A drastic lifestyle change?
 And I’m not just talking about a major haircut or going to a place you’d never normally visit.